zxc916684603/ecs/intl.en-US/Product Introduction/Limits.md

 # Limits {#concept_gvb_h1w_tdb .concept}

+This topic describes the limits on ECS product features and service performance and provides the method to apply for a higher quota.

-When using ECS, note the following limitations:
+When you use ECS, the following limits apply:

--   ECS does not support virtual application installation or revirtualization \(such as installation of VMware\).
+-   ECS does not support virtual application installation or revirtualization \(such as installation of VMware Workstation\).
 Currently, only [ECS Bare Metal Instance and Super Computing Clusters](reseller.en-US/Instances/Instance type families/ECS bare metal instance type family/ECS Bare Metal Instance and Super Computing Clusters.md#) support revirtualization.
 -   ECS does not support sound card applications.
 -   ECS does not support external hardware devices directly \(such as dongles, USB drives, or external hard drives\).
 Instead, it supports a software protection dongle or two-step verification with dynamic passwords.
 -   ECS does not support IP address translation services such as SNAT.
 Instead, it supports a VPN or proxy.